-For a long time, 4K televisions hovered on the edge of the market, too expensive for most viewers to buy (which in turn meant creating 4K content wasn’t a worthwhile investment for studios).
-That has changed in the last few years, though, as UHD TVs have become affordable for even cost-conscious consumers, and we’re beginning to see 8K TVs hitting the market.
-As a result, 4K content is sprouting up left and right, along with set-top streaming devices and Blu-ray players that support UHD.
+For a long time, 4K televisions hovered on the edge of the market, too expensive for most viewers to buy (which in turn meant that creating 4K content wasn’t a worthwhile investment for studios).
+That has changed in the last few years, as UHD TVs have become affordable for even cost-conscious consumers, resulting in studios caving in and churning out 4K material left, right, and center.

-Should you be concerned about buying a pricey 4K television, only to find that it’s outdated quickly?
-No — at least, not yet.
-They say 8K is on the way, but it’s insanely expensive for now, and the human eye can only perceive so much detail, which means the difference between 4K and 8K won’t be as visually drastic as the difference between 1080p and 4K (the same effect is happening with video game graphics).
-That doesn’t mean that TVs won’t eventually move on to 8K resolution as the default.
+Worried that pricey 4K television you’ve been eying will be outdated in a year or two?
+Don’t be — at least, not yet.
+They say 8K is on the way, but it’s insanely expensive for now, and the human eye can only perceive so much detail, which means the difference between 4K and 8K won’t be as visually drastic as the difference between 1080p and 4K, so you’ll be safe for the foreseeable future.

 - Google Stadia vs. Shadow